Home > growing garlic in missouri

 Introduction

-Understanding Garlic Varieties
+Understanding Garlic

 Garlic is divided into two main categories: hardneck and softneck.
 Hardneck garlic produces flower stalks (or scapes) that curl up as the bulbs mature.
 While softneck varieties don’t produce any flower stalks at all.

-Choosing the right variety
+Choosing the Right Variety

 Selecting the Right Garlic Bulbs

-Guidance on sourcing bulbs: Many online companies offer fresh, high-quality selections.
+Guidance on Sourcing Bulbs: Many online companies offer fresh, high-quality selections.
 You should look for a reliable supplier.
 Many suppliers can provide garlic information and can give you advice for successful planting garlic in Missouri.

 You'll find different garlic varieties from local farmer markets.
 From classic favorites like Silverskin and Elephant to less common varieties such as Turkish and Creole.
 Most farmers are happy to answer questions about the different varietals available.